an0-n/-emoji-encoder-python/readme.md

 Platform: Windows
 The pandas package is used to read and write the clipboard.
 If your Python environment does not have pandas, use pip install pandas to install it.
 # more
 If you think the ciphertext is not hidden enough, you may consider using RSA or other algorithms to encrypt in advance, and then use this encoder to disguise it.
-Have fun
+Like here ---> https://github.com/KuroLabs/stegcloak